stashed/docs/docs/concepts/crds/backupbatch.md

 - **observedGeneration :** The most recent generation observed by the `BackupBatch` controller.

-- **conditions :** The `spec.conditions` shows current backup setup condition for this BackupBatch.
+- **conditions :** The `status.conditions` shows current backup setup condition for this BackupBatch.
 The following conditions are set by the Stash operator:

 | Condition Type       | Usage                                                                |
 | -------------------- | -------------------------------------------------------------------- |